 5. Crash Course History

 If you don’t know about the free history Crash Course courses (YouTube), you must check them out immediately.
-The guys are funny and crazy and definitely keep kids engaged that have them coming back and actually wanting to learn history!
+The guys are funny and crazy and definitely keep kids engaged that have them coming back and actually wanting to learn history (or various topics!).

 6. Who Was Books